mozilla-l10n/localizer-documentation/src/tools/pontoon/glossary.md

 User comments should not be confused with *Resource comments*, which developers can add directly to the resource file.
 This type of comment is displayed in the editing area, along with other information like the [resource path and context](#resource).

+## Locale

+A locale is the combination of a language and a region, represented in Pontoon by a locale code.
+For example, American English is referred to as en-US, where en stands for the language (English), and US for the region (United States).
+In some cases, the region is ommitted, because the language is mostly spoken in one region.

+In Pontoon, each locale maps to a team.

 ## Permission

 Users in Pontoon can have different permissions depending on their role: